 Making the Koftas :

-- Cut the whole Raw Banana from the middle, without peeling the skin, pressure cook the Raw Banana & Potato up to 2 whistles, and keep aside the pressure cooker for 15 minutes.
+Cut the whole Raw Banana from the middle without peeling the skin, pressure cook the Raw Banana and Potato up to 2 whistles, and keep the pressure cooker aside for 15 minutes.

-- After 15 minutes open the pressure cooker, take the boiled banana & potatoes from the cooker and keep aside to cook down completely.
+After 15 minutes, open the pressure cooker, take the boiled banana and potatoes from the cooker, and set them aside to cook down completely.

-- In the meantime make the "Bhaja Masala" by dry roasting Cumin Seeds, Coriander seeds & Whole red chili, and ground them to make a coarse powder, keep aside.
-Now peel the skin of the banana & potato, & into a large bowl mash them without leaving any lumps.
+In the meantime, make the "Bhaja Masala" by dry roasting cumin seeds, Coriander seeds, and whole red chilies and grinding them to make a coarse powder.
+Keep aside.
+Now peel the skins of the banana and potato and, in a large bowl, mash them without leaving any lumps.

-- In the same bowl, add chopped onion, chili, salt, sugar, bhaja masala and mix well.
-Now add Besan, but do not add all the besan at a time, add as required to make the soft but not sticky dough.
+In the same bowl, add chopped onion, chili, salt, sugar, and bhaja masala and mix well.
+Now add Besan, but do not add all the besan at a time; add as required to make the soft but not sticky dough.

-- Divide the dough into equal portions.
-Apply some mustard oil on your palm, take each portion, roll into balls and slightly flatten each ball into a patty shape.
+Divide the dough into equal portions.
+Apply some mustard oil to your palm, take each portion, roll into balls, and slightly flatten each ball into a patty shape.